Kwoth/NadekoBot/docs/guides/OSX Guide.md

 ####Running NadekoBot
 - Copy/past and hit `Enter`

-`tmux new -s nadeko`
+`screen -S nadeko`

-^this will create a new session named “nadeko” `(you can replace “nadeko” with anything you prefer and remember its your session name)`.
+^this will create a new screen named “nadeko” `(you can replace “nadeko” with anything you prefer and remember its your screen name)`.

 `cd nadeko`